 The Secrets of Meyer Lemon Trees

 Like with all citrus trees, Meyer Lemon blooms turn into fruit, so if you don’t have blooms, life won’t give you lemons.
 So, how exactly do you get these blooms?
 Make your tree comfortable.
-Under the proper care conditions, your tree will have a ton of blossoms!
+Under the proper care conditions, your citrus tree will have a ton of blossoms!

-Also, if your tree is potted and kept indoors, rotate it every three weeks.
+Also, if your tree is potted in a container and kept indoors, rotate it every three weeks.
 This way, the entire tree gets time in the sunshine!

 Generally, Meyer Lemon Trees need water every one to two weeks.
 Leaves can be an indicator as to how your tree feels.
 If the leaves are drooping like they’re too heavy for the branches, the tree is getting too much water.
 If the leaves are crispy and dry or curl upwards, this is a sign of under-watering.

 Don’t immediately overcorrect under-watering.
 Gradually add more water to your tree over time.
-If you immediately saturate the soil with a ton of water, your tree may become stressed.
+If you immediately saturate the roots with a ton of water, your tree may become stressed.

 Another way to keep your tree healthy and productive?
 Make sure that it gets all of its vitamin and minerals.
 When potting or planting your tree, it’s beneficial to mix in some citrus planting mix with your natural soil.

-Also, to give your tree an extra boost, give it some citrus fertilizer!
+Also, to give your tree an extra boost, give it some fertilizer designed for citrus trees!
 Give your tree two tablespoons of fertilizer three to four times per year.
-Once in the early spring, once in early summer, then again in the late summer and in the fall.
+Fertilize once in the early spring, once in early summer, then again in the late summer and in the fall.
 Space out your fertilizing by about four to six weeks.

 Meyer Lemon Trees are very cold hardy and can withstand temperatures down to about 20 degrees.
 If your area gets colder than that, your tree will need to be planted in a container and brought inside when the temperature drops.

 But when they’re inside, winter heat can dry them out.
 Be careful not to place them under a vent.
 If your leaves start to dry, you can mist them daily with a spray bottle for extra humidity.